BillNace/18341_P3_NOC/README.md

 * Besides having a bunch of concurrently active FSMs working in a hopefully coordinated fashion, the trickiest part of this will be the routing logic in the router that exhibits fairness and concurrency.

+* You are limited in the total space available for you in the router (otherwise you could cover up a poor design with a really long queue).
+You may have space for 32 packets in the router, in addition to any registers used to slice up and send the IN/OUT packets.

 The whole idea here is to design a router that transfers all packets sent into
 it: it doesn’t lose any.
 Then consider making it fast.
 And then make sure it’s